 Low- and intermediate-level radioactive wastes from medicine, industry, and research

 The MIR wastes that are conditioned and temporarily stored at PSI stem, in the case of medicine for instance, from radiation therapy (accelerator wastes) or from the use of radioactive tracers, which for example make tumours in the body visible.
 Industry utilises radioactive materials for material testing or to improve the shelf life of food products.
-Lastly, in research too, work is done with radioactive substances, or materials become activated by exposure to ionising radiation, such as X-rays for example.
+Lastly, in research too, work is done with radioactive substances, or materials become activated by exposure to ionising radiation.

 Our mission is to minimise the traces that the human uses of radioactivity inevitably leave behind", says Joachim Müth, head of the section for Dismantling and Waste Management at PSI.
 "That is a long-term task and a generational question.
 We want to meet this responsibility.

 At present in the Swiss Federal Interim Storage Facility there are MIR wastes with an overall activity of around 10 quadrillion becquerels (1016 Bq).
 The unit becquerel indicates the quantity of radioactive decay per second.
 To make it easier to conceive of this quantity, if only approximately, explanatory texts often refer to the potassium content of the human body.
 Potassium is essential for human metabolism.
 It naturally contains radioactive potassium-40, and it has been calculated that, depending on age, gender, and other factors, the potassium-40 activity of the human body amounts to about 40 to 60 becquerels per kilogramme of body weight.
 Put another way: The body of a person who weighs 75 kilograms contains between 3,000 and 4,500 becquerels of radioactivity from potassium-40.